dvlden/ultrawideo-v2/README.md

   Netflix | Prime Video | Disney+ | Hulu | ESPN | <em>+ Many others...</em> 🚀
 </p>

-> Here's the the list of all services where UltraWideo has been tested.
+> Here's the list of all services where this extension passes or fails the tests.
 Feel free to contribute to the list! 🙏 [UltraWideo Tested List](./PLATFORMS.md)

 ---